 Lab users must have appropriate training in safety protocols, and are expected to bring with them all instruments, chemicals, personal safety equipment (eye ware, lab coats, gloves), and any consumables (e.g. pipettes, tubes) required to safely complete undertake scientific work.
 Lab users must also plan to dispose safely of any lab wastes they generate, and must remove all unused chemicals and supplies from the NRI laboratories upon completion of their use of the facilities.
 Users may make arrangements with the NRI manager of scientific support services to store instruments for future use, if space in the lab is available.

 Safety in the NRI and ETP laboratories

 All laboratories can be inherently dangerous places, and the attitudes and practices of individual laboratory users will determine their own safety that of other lab users, and ultimately the safety of the whole community.
-The Nunavut Research Institute’s laboratory facilities in Rankin Inlet and Cambridge Bay, and Iqaluit are not supervised by NRI staff.
+The Nunavut Research Institute’s laboratory facilities in Rankin Inlet, Cambridge Bay and Iqaluit are not supervised by NRI staff.
 Users are completely responsible for conducting activities in a manner that will not endanger themselves or others, and for exercising all reasonable care in activities that may pose a risk to the environment.

 Please notify the NRI manager of scientific support services in advance of plans to transport chemicals to the NRI laboratories to support your lab work.
 Please clearly disclose:

-- the type and quantity of all chemicals and chemical mixtures you will be brining to the NRI laboratory, and how the chemicals will be used in the lab;
+- the type and quantity of all chemicals and chemical mixtures you will be bringing to the NRI laboratory, and how the chemicals will be used in the lab;

 - the mode for transporting chemicals to and from the laboratory;

-- personal protective equipment you are brining to work safely with chemicals;
+- personal protective equipment you are bringing to work safely with chemicals;

 - Arrangements to remove unused chemicals from the NRI laboratory and/or procedures and materials you will employ to neutralize and dispose of unused chemicals on site.